 Students at highly competitive high schools sometimes collect Advanced Placement classes in their schedules like Halloween candy: “I’ve got 5 APs this year.”
 “Why don’t they offer AP Phys Ed?”

-The College Board, which administers the AP program, reports that in 2018, approximately 2.8 million students took over 5 million AP exams.1
+The College Board, which administers the AP program, reports that 1.16 million students in the class of 2022 took at least one AP exam.